p-v-srinag/Library-management/README.md

    git clone https://github.com/yourusername/Library-Management-System.git
 Navigate to the project directory:

-bash
-Copy
    cd Library-Management-System

 Compile the C program:

-bash
-Copy
    gcc -o library_system main.c

 Run the program:

-bash
-Copy
    ./library_system

-How It Works
+How It Works:

 Book Initialization
 The program initializes a set of books at the start, each with the following details: